Take Effective Measures to Disallow Adult Acne

 Types of acne:

-When it comes to the types of adult acne, most dermatologists categorize it into four types depending on the nature, longevity and the affected area.
+When it comes to the types of adult acne, most dermatologists categorise it into four types depending on the nature, longevity and the affected area.
 These four types are:

 • Comedonal acne

-It is also known as clogged pores of the skin that happens due to the presence of oil or waxes under the skin.
-The breakout of tiny bumps on the skin gives a look of acne that often remain concentrated in the T-zone.
+It is also known as clogged pores of the skin, which occur due to the presence of oil or waxes under the skin.
+The breakout of tiny bumps on the skin gives a look of acne that often remains concentrated in the T-zone.

 • Inflammatory acne

-The inflammatory acne probably looks like whiteheads, blackheads and red bumps that are not only inflammatory in nature but also irritating to the skin.
-It occurs due to clogged follicles triggered by higher testosterone levels in the body; thereby this condition leads more oil production by the sebum that further clogs hair follicles.
+The inflammatory acne typically appears as whiteheads, blackheads, and red bumps that are not only inflammatory in nature but also irritating to the skin.
+It occurs due to clogged follicles triggered by higher testosterone levels in the body; thereby, this condition leads to increased oil production by the sebum, which further clogs the hair follicles.

 • Hormone-induced acne

-Hormonal changes can simply cause the breakout of acne and young people often witness this problem.
-Usually, the lack of sufficient estrogen in women can change the complexion of skin and, lower parts of the face are the most affected by this type of adult acne.
-In women, this type of skin problem often happens before, during and after the menstrual cycle, but it disappears with the passage of time.
+Hormonal changes can cause the breakout of acne, and young people often witness this problem.
+Typically, a lack of sufficient estrogen in women can alter the complexion of the skin, with the lower parts of the face being the most affected by this type of adult acne.
+In women, this type of skin problem often occurs before, during, and after the menstrual cycle, but typically resolves over time.

 • Cystic acne

 Adult Cystic acne is notorious for causing scars and deep inflammation in the skin.
-It remains for a long time, causing black and whiteheads and, sometimes it looks like blisters on skin that’s very painful too.
-People witnessing cystic acne find it difficult to shave and its impact increases due to infection and side-effects of some environmental factors.
+It can persist for a long time, causing blackheads and whiteheads, and sometimes it appears as blisters on the skin, which can be very painful as well.
+People with cystic acne find it difficult to shave, and its impact increases due to infection and the side effects of some environmental factors.

 Adult acne treatments: